Fugitive Doctor: Circuit Breaker

 In July 2025, BBC Studios announced that the Fugitive Doctor will feature in a new mixed-media event called Circuit Breaker with Jo Martin reprising her role as the Fugitive Doctor.
 Author Esmie Jikiemi-Pearson has been confirmed as overseeing the narrative arc, which will span audio dramas, comics, mobile games, novels and other forms of "digital storytelling".

+Circuit Breaker began in June 2026 and depicts Osgood (Ingrid Oliver) and her assistant Andrew (Omari Douglas) discovering items appearing in UNIT headquarters that have been removed from the Doctor's timeline.
+Osgood calls on the Fugitive Doctor, the earliest incarnation known to UNIT (following information from Yaz Khan), to return the items to their proper times and places and neutralise them without interfering with the Doctor's future.

 Conception and development

 Creation and naming

 The Fugitive Doctor was conceived by writer and then- showrunner Chris Chibnall (pictured) alongside the co-writer of "Fugitive of the Judoon", Vinay Patel.

 The inclusion of the Fugitive Doctor was developed late into the writing process of "Fugitive of the Judoon", with the script lining up to make her inclusion make sense within the episode.
 Then-showrunner Chris Chibnall and co-writer Vinay Patel developed the idea of the incarnation together, and sought to keep it as much of a secret as possible; the return and on-location shoots of the Judoon were used to distract fans from the presence of the Fugitive Doctor, which website Gizmodo framed as "making sure everybody was too distracted to try and piece it together for themselves."

 The character had no distinct name separate from other incarnations of the Doctor, leading to fans giving her various nicknames, such as the "Ruthless Doctor", a play on the character Ruth's name.
 The name "Fugitive Doctor", named by fans after her debut episode, eventually stuck as the name of the character, with it being used in an official capacity from the episode "Once, Upon Time" onwards.
-Fans also initially theorized that the character was an incarnation from a parallel universe, but Chibnall disconfirmed this, stating that she was "definitively" an incarnation of the Doctor.
-Though the incarnation does not lead an entire series of her own, Whittaker stated that the Fugitive incarnation was treated like "like any actor taking on the role permanently".
+Fans also initially theorised that the character was an incarnation from a parallel universe, but Chibnall disconfirmed this, stating that she was "definitively" an incarnation of the Doctor.
+Though the incarnation does not lead an entire series of her own, Whittaker stated that the Fugitive incarnation was treated "like any actor taking on the role permanently".

 Further appearances of the character were not initially planned for Doctor Who series 13, according to Chibnall, but he said that he would consider it due to how widely popular and accepted the Fugitive Doctor had become within the Doctor Who fanbase.
 The character would eventually appear in an episode of the series.
 The character's further cameo re-appearance in series 15 episode "The Story & the Engine" was done as a result of the episode's focus on the Doctor's ethnicity.
 Showrunner Russell T Davies stated that "it felt like Jo Martin was missing", and that he wanted to "acknowledge her" in the episode to show that the character "still exists".